 Brooklyn has a long and respected literary history.
 It was home to Truman Capote, Norman Mailer, Walt Whitman, and is now currently in the midst of a second literary renaissance.
 Every fall, Brooklyn pays tribute to its literary presence with the popular Brooklyn Book Festival, where some of the countries most respected writers partake in this festival.

-Can't make it to the popular annual Brooklyn Book Festival?
-There are many other ways to plan a book themed excursion to Brooklyn.
-Have a DIY literary visit to Brooklyn, stopping in at the best independent and used bookstores.
+If you can't make it to the popular annual Brooklyn Book Festival, there are many other ways to plan a book-themed excursion to Brooklyn.
+You can plan a DIY literary visit to Brooklyn, stopping in at the best independent and used bookstores.
 If shopping for books or attending the festival inspires you to write one of your own novels, pack a notebook or a laptop, order a coffee and grab a table at one of Brooklyn’s many atmospheric coffee shops.

 If you're planning a trip to Brooklyn, you can always get inspiration from these fifteen novels.
 Proving that Brooklyn has been a writer’s muse for decades.
 From classics that are required reading at many schools to contemporary novels, Brooklyn serves as more than just a backdrop in these books.
 For those who aren't fans of the novel and prefer poetry or nonfiction, should pick up the poem, Leaves of Grass by Walt Whitman and every nonfiction lover must read A Walker in the City by Alfred Kazin.

-If you don't care about books, you might want to watch these classic television shows that are set in Brooklyn.
+If you don't care about books, you might want to watch some classic television shows that are set in Brooklyn.

 Although A Tree Grows in Brooklyn can be categorized as a young adult book, readers of all ages will be enthralled with the coming of age story of Francie Nolan, an impoverished girl living in the turn of the century (the book opens in 1912).
 Published in the 1940s, this classic tale of an Irish immigrant family in Williamsburg, Brooklyn, chronicles Francie's life as she turns into a teenager.
 Betty Smith's timeless literary treasure is filled with hunger and heartbreak and is truly unforgettable.